YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 4. **Let customers pull value** from the next upstream activity as flow is introduced.
 5. **Repeat the process** until a state of perfection is reached, in which perfect value is created with no waste.

-In software development, these principles translate into a focus on customer needs (identify value), varying the product to these needs (map value streams), establishing only value-adding steps from identifuying rquirements to final release (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvements.
+In software development, these principles translate into a focus on customer needs (identify value), varying the product to these needs (map value streams), establishing only value‑adding steps from identifying requirements to the final release (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvement.

 In 2007, Womack and Jones simplified these principles into three key elements—**Purpose, Process, People**: